NLPLOGIX-ORG/bootcamp/README.md

 ## Jupyter Notebook
 Create general workbooks on the titanic dataset to demonstrate how to use the pandas library in python.
 This is planned to be used on the third week of the bootcamp, according to the curriculum.

+Find information on how to install it [here.](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)